 |Dreadhalls||Horror / Exploration||481.46 MB||Gamepad / Gear VR Controller||No||No||Gear VR||4.7 / 5 Stars|

 |Land’s End||Exploration / Casual / Puzzle||690.36 MB||Touchpad / Gamepad / Gear VR Controller||No||No||Gear VR||4.6 / 5 Stars|

 |Smash Hit||Arcade / Casual / Shooter||63.2 MB||Touchpad / Gamepad||No||No||Gear VR||4.5 / 5 Stars|

 Now available for Gear VR, Keep Talking and Nobody Explodes places you as the bomb defuser that has to go through a series of modules on a ticking time bomb through the instructions of an expert (another player), as they read the defusal manual.
 You don’t have to worry about exploding, as long as you solve the modules in time.

-It’s a great party game to play with your friends and you only need one Gear VR headset to play.
+It’s a great party game to play with your friends, and you only need one Gear VR headset to play.
 However, the controls can be awkward if you choose to play with the Gear VR touchpad.
-You and your friends can sweat under pressure for $9.99 in the Oculus store.
+You and your friends can sweat under pressure for less than $10 in the Oculus store.

 9. Please Don’t Touch Anything